NStackpole/CompilerDesign/README.md

 * Has a very basic type system: integer and boolean.
 * Checks the types of expressions to make sure they are well formed.
 If an expression is not well formed the program will abort.
 * Use lexical analysis to generate tokens from lines of text (source code)
+* Uses a parser to generate abstract syntax trees
+* Has a calculator program that accepts input through standard in.
+Takes input through standard input, lexes the lines, printing out the tokens as it goes, then parses them, and finally evaluates them.

 TODO:
-* Implement a parser
-* Implement a calculator (partially implemented)
 * Implement expression printing

 #### File Descriptions: